-For high income earners, considering ways to reduce tax is an important part of wealth management.
-With the highest rate of Income Tax in the UK currently at 45%, it’s crucial to have a tax strategy in place.
+For high income earners, considering ways to reduce tax is an important part of long-term wealth management.
+With the highest rate of Income Tax in the UK currently at 45%, it’s crucial to have a clear and proactive tax planning strategy in place.

-The good news is that with a little planning, high earners can reduce tax liabilities significantly.
+The good news is that with careful financial planning, high earners could reduce tax liabilities significantly.
 With that in mind, here’s a look at five tax minimisation strategies for those on high incomes to consider.

 Pension contributions can also be an effective way to minimise Inheritance Tax (IHT) liabilities.
 Your pension is not part of your taxable estate, meaning that it is not subject to IHT.